We call this write up the practical things you should know before you go to Madagascar

 A 10 000 Ariary note is approximately US $ 3.

 You can only obtain Ariarys while in Madagascar.
-Travellers are advised to change their currency according to their needs.
+Travelers are advised to change their currency according to their needs.
 The best currency rates in Madagascar come from bureau de change offices.
 These are the ones located in Ivato airport.
 The major international currency in Madagascar is Euros.
 You will hence receive a better exchange rate for Euros than US $.

 On arrival at Antananarivo-Ivato airport steer clear of people who approach you to exchange your currency.
 They will propose a more attractive rate than the change offices.
 More often than not they are scams, which leave you with less money.